CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Each year, more than one million Americans of all ages are admitted to emergency departments with symptoms of concussions or other mild traumatic brain injuries (MTBIs).
 Most are treated and released the same day.
 But will these victims experience ongoing cognitive problems over the long term?
 And what difference, if any, do the victims’ ages make when it comes to MTBI?

 At Neale & Fhima, we help people in Southern California who have suffered head injuries in accidents caused by someone else’s negligence.
-We represent MTBI victims young and old, but the goal is always the same – to secure enough financial compensation to put our clients on the road to recovery.
-Contact us now to learn more.
+We represent MTBI victims, young and old, but the goal is always the same – to secure enough financial compensation to put our clients on the road to recovery.

 What is MTBI?